AdobeDocs/dynamic-media-developer-resources.sv-SE/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-smartcropvideo/c-html5-aem-smartcropvideo-viewer-reference.md

 När visningsprogrammet körs i popup-läge är knappen för helskärm inte tillgänglig i användargränssnittet.

-Det går att navigera snabbt i innehållet i en video när videokapitlet är aktiverat.
-Videokameror visas som markörer i videonavigeringsspåret och kapiteltiteln och tillhörande beskrivning visas när du för musen över eller med en enda tryckning på pekskärmssystem.
+It is possible to navigate the content of a video quickly when video chapter is activated.
+Video chapters are displayed as markers in the video scrubber track and show the chapter title and associated description on a mouse rollover or with a single tap on touch systems.
 Användarna kan söka efter ett visst kapitel genom att markera en kapitelmarkör eller välja kapitelbeskrivningsbubblan.

 Visningsprogrammet stöder både pekrörelser och musindata på Windows-enheter med pekskärm och mus.
-Detta stöd är dock begränsat till webbläsarna Chrome, Internet Explorer 11 och Edge.
+This support, however, is limited to Chrome, Internet Explorer 11, and Edge web browsers only.

 Visningsprogrammet är fullt åtkomligt via tangentbordet.